unight0/filewiz/README.md

 ## Customization
 Customizing controls and color schemes can be done directly in the 'main.c' source file.
 Here's how it looks:
-Note: selected files will not be de-selected even if you leave the directory.
-To de-select them, press escape.

 ```C
 #define K_QUIT KEY_Q